MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/allow-polybase-export.md

 ---
 title: "Allow PolyBase export configuration option"
 description: Set `allow polybase export` configuration option in SQL Server settings
-author: MikeRayMSFT
+author: WilliamDAssafMSFT
+ms.author: wiassaf
-ms.author: mikeray
+ms.reviewer: mikeray
 ms.date: 12/13/2022
 ms.service: sql
 ms.subservice: polybase
 ms.topic: conceptual
 ---

-# Set `allow polybase export` configuration option
+# Set allow polybase export configuration option

 [!INCLUDE [sqlserver2016](../../includes/applies-to-version/sqlserver2016.md)]

-The `allow polybase export` server configuration option allows `INSERT` into an external table.
+The `allow polybase export` server configuration option allows the export of data out of SQL Server.
 The functionality of this configuration option is different starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] compared to previous versions:

 - Introduced in [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], the [CREATE EXTERNAL TABLE AS SELECT](../../t-sql/statements/create-external-table-as-select-transact-sql.md) (CETAS) statement requires the option `allow polybase export` to be enabled by using `sp_configure`.
+This allows for data to be exported to a CSV or Parquet file.
-- In previous versions of SQL Server, enabling `allow polybase export` allows HADOOP to export data out of SQL Server.
+- In previous versions of SQL Server, enabling `allow polybase export` allows HADOOP to export data out of SQL Server to an external table.
 For more information, see [PolyBase connectors](../../relational-databases/polybase/polybase-guide.md#polybase-connectors) and [Export data](../../relational-databases/polybase/polybase-queries.md#export-data).

  The possible values are described in the following table: